RayyanAmir/Logic-Expression-to-Truth-Table-Converter-/README.md

 ## Contribution
 - Feel free to contribute to the project by submitting issues and pull requests.
 Follow the standard GitHub contribution guidelines.

-##License
+## License
--This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.